8 Tips for Getting Longer, Deeper Sleep Starting Tonight

 Avoid Large Meals Before Bed

-• Eat dinner early: Aim to finish your last meal at least three hours before bed.
+- Time dinner thoughtfully: Try finishing your evening meal at least three hours before bedtime.

-• Snack on light foods: If hunger strikes before bed, opt for a light snack, such as a piece of fruit or a small handful of nuts.
+- Smart evening snacks: If hunger strikes, opt for light choices like fresh fruit or a small handful of nuts.

 Address Sleep Disorders with a Professional